SysFate/retivad/README.md

                            This method are only in realtime and regeneraterealtime option are activated. (default: None) --timecheck timecheck    In realtime analysis, you can setup the time(m) interval between each check in the folder (default: 10)
   --timeEndCheck timeEndCheck
-                           In realtime analysis, set up the time(m) between the last data collection and the end of the computation due to the absence of new files to process (default: 30)
+                           In realtime analysis, set up the time(m) between the last data collection and the end of the computation due to the absence of new files to process (default: 40)
-  --dev                    Keep all temporary datas (default: False) --regeneraterealtime     Mimic real time analysis from all fastq files based on the information concerning the date and time of writing (default: False)
+  --dev                    Keep all temporary datas (default: False) --regeneraterealtime     Mimic realtime analysis from all fastq files based on the information concerning the date and time of writing (default: False)
   --mincov mincov          Minimum coverage to support a variation (default: 20) -v visugenome, --visugenome visugenome
-                           Path to genome used for visualization in real-time.
+                           Path to genome used for visualization in realtime.
 This option is relevant for cases in which the visualization is focused on a given region of interes (instead of the whole genome). (default: None)
   ```

 #### Example